- ENTER HERE

 A vast, untouched four-storey industrial building will host the 21st National Open Art Exhibition.
 Bargehouse is an exciting atmospheric space on London’s fast moving South Bank and Bankside areas and sister building to the iconic landmark, Oxo Tower which stands proud on the cultural path between the National Theatre and Tate Modern.
 This big blank canvas will be transformed into a contemporary gallery space to showcase a cross-section of the very best British and Irish contemporary art of 2017.

 A programme of events will be taking place during the exhibition with collaborations between NOA Vice President Gavin Turk and Deborah Turk’s House of Fairy Tales along with Be Smart About Art, Explore Learning and more to be announced.
-Sign up to be the first to know our lastest news here.
+Sign up to be the first to know our latest news here.

-Professional and amateur artists aged 15 and over have submit work to the main 2017 competition and each entry judged anonymously, making the competition one of the most democratic in the UK and Ireland operating today, resulting in an exhibition of 100% of the open entries, so no 'invited' artists.
+Professional and amateur artists aged 15 and over have submitted work to the main 2017 competition and each entry judged anonymously, making the competition one of the most democratic in the UK and Ireland operating today, resulting in an exhibition of 100% of the open entries, so no 'invited' artists.

 This year’s finalists will be exhibited in the 21st National Open Art Exhibition at Bargehouse Oxo Tower Wharf on Southbank in London this Autumn where the prizewinners will be announced.
-The 500 long-listed entries from this year’s competition can be viewed anonymously on the website for the World Art Vote where the public can view the works and have their say by voting for their favorite.
+Stay tuned for announcements surrounding the event highlights coming soon.
+Subscribe for updates here.

 About OXO Tower Wharf & its History